 The prospects for our farm and how to keep interested in farm life:

-With just Dorothee and I farm life is quite good but the work load will get much harder as we age.
-With this in mind I looked for someone who would want to learn the art of Oil pressing and hopefully also take part in the other activities on the farm such as horses, growing grains machine maintenance and working for better soils that also encompasses the many insects, plants, trees animals and friends on our farm.
-I chose Colpas Kari Numfor from Ghana since I was impressed with the things he has done.
-The initial idea was that we help one another.
-Kari has thought about his future in animal feed and I was quite surprised that he had already looked for a mixer and grinder which showed me he is a person who wants to make life happen and not just sit by complaining.
-He impressed me by renting land and building a building for the mixer/grinder which is now working in Ghana.
+With just Dorothee and I farm life is quite good but the work load is getting harder as we age and I am having problems with my sore feet latley.
+With this in mind I am looking for someone who would want some part time work and to learn the art of Oil pressing, Flour milling and hopefully also take part in the other activities on the farm such as horses, growing grains machine maintenance and working for better soils that also encompasses the many insects, plants, trees animals and friends on our farm.

-Debt is a very real problem for the general population and many mortgages will be in default if there is a job loss exacerbated by continuing inflation.
-People will stop purchasing many items like cars, appliances, food and computers which in turn creates unemployment as manufacturers profits decline which means they needs to lay off workers.
+Debt is a very real problem for the general population and many mortgages will be in default if there is a job loss which we are now experiencing exacerbated by continuing inflation of imported goods.
+Unemployed people will stop purchasing many items like cars, appliances, food and computers which in turn creates more unemployment as manufacturers profits decline which means they needs to lay off workers.

 Our modern way of life in north America with prepared foods, expensive cars, high energy costs, and luxury air travel, has become unsustainable.
 Countries like Mexico, Africa are much more able to have a future with the local skills and many local markets available.
 Generally there is just too few resources for too many people and many of those people especially in north America cannot even grow a garden let alone cook a meal.

-We were very lucky to have afforded a farm but making a profit now is difficult but our backup plan of being self sufficient which was started over 25 years ago needs to be considered more seriously while trying to earn some money for land taxes and some machinery to make life easier for us seems like a good backup plan.
+We were very lucky to have afforded a farm but making a profit now is difficult but our backup plan of being self sufficient which was started over 25 years ago needs to be carefully done while trying to earn enough money for land taxes and some machinery to make life easier for us which seems like a good backup plan.

 As I stated earlier many farmers have a day job which is similar to us having a pension.
 What is important as well as having a skill that can earn money outside the farm but also one must also have an great interest on the farm in such things a bird identification, insect identification, plant identification, machinery fixing, machinery building, woodworking, machine shop work to fully enjoy the farm life.
 Things like games that involve others such as volley ball, soccer and baseball are a necessary part of this lifestyle